silviamaggi/smd-com/_posts/2022-07-27-design-digested-31.md

   - facebook
   - metaverse
   - instagram
-  - dark patterns
+  - deceptive patterns
   - sustainability
   - jevons paradox
   - photography
   - ferdinando scianna
-description: "Design, Digested 31: deadly distractions, designing for modes, the problem with the Metaverse, new dark patterns on Instagram."
+description: "Design, Digested 31: deadly distractions, designing for modes, the problem with the Metaverse, new deceptive patterns on Instagram."
-excerpt: "Deadly distractions, designing for modes, the problem with the Metaverse, new dark patterns on Instagram and more."
+excerpt: "Deadly distractions, designing for modes, the problem with the Metaverse, new deceptive patterns on Instagram and more."
 featuredimage: true
-featimage-alt: "Design, Digested 31 by Silvia Maggi"
+featimage-alt: ""
 featimage-class: 'u-featured'
 featimage: 'feat-design-digested-31'
 permalink: '/design-digested/:title/'